 COURSE DESIGN: The course is designed to further the professional development of archaeology graduate students.
 Students from other fields of anthropology, related disciplines such as classics and history, and anyone interested in social theory are also welcome.
-Every student is expected to have some background in archaeological methods and interpretation in order to understand culture historical, processual, postprocessual, and contemporary social archaeologies.
+Every student is expected to have some background in archaeological methods and interpretation in order to understand culture historical, processual, postprocessual, post-postprocessual, post-humanist and other contemporary archaeologies.
 This is a challenging course on a fundamental topic.
-Every student who completes this course will understand the role and varieties of social science theories and basic issues of epistemology in archaeology as a guide to research.
+Every student who completes this course will understand the role and varieties of social science theories and basic issues of epistemology in archaeology as a guide to their research and practice.

-COURSE OBJECTIVES AND STUDENT GOALS: Students will be made aware of the active presence of multiple archaeologies and their intellectual and epistemological relationships to the discipline of anthropology and other social and historical sciences to prepare them for advanced seminars in contemporary theory and their own theoretically informed research.
+COURSE OBJECTIVES AND STUDENT GOALS: Students will be made aware of the active presence of multiple archaeologies and their intellectual and epistemological relationships to the discipline of anthropology and other social and historical sciences, to prepare them for seminars in contemporary theory and their own theoretically informed research.
 Students will become familiar with various theoretical approaches in archaeology and their leading proponents.
-They will learn their historical sciences, their links to anthropology, their relationships to one another within paradigms in sociohistorical sciences, their advantages, and their shortcomings.
-Students should be able to characterize and critique current and future archaeological interpretations in terms of epistemological validity and the ontology of units of analysis.
-They will develop their own theoretical interests and build a bibliography of the theoretical foundations of a topic of their choosing for thesis or dissertation research.
-They will also improve their reading and writing skills by reading and discussing seminal works.
-They will also improve their reading and writing skills by preparing reading summaries each week and taking written exams based on synthetic essay questions.
+They will learn their historical trajectories, links to anthropology, relationships to one another within paradigms in sociohistorical sciences, advantages, and shortcomings.
+Students should be able to characterize and critique current and future archaeological interpretations in terms of ontological variety and epistemological validity.
+They will develop their own theoretical interests and build a bibliography of the theoretical foundations for thesis or dissertation research.
+They will strengthen analytical, critical, and evaluative skills by reading and discussing seminal works.
+They will improve reading and writing skills by preparing reading summaries each week and taking exams based on synthetic essay questions.

-E-LEARNING (CANVAS): Go to http://lss.at.ufl.edu.
-Log in to Canvas with your Gator-link ID.
-Reading materials and readings guides are posted by week in folders.
+E-LEARNING (CANVAS): Go to elearning.ufl.edu.
+Log in with your Gator-link ID.
+Reading materials and readings guides are organized by weekly Modules.
 Check the course website regularly for announcements and any additional handouts or other materials.